 In 1983, Judge Eaton joined the New York law firm of Mudge Rose Guthrie Alexander & Ferdon as an associate and later became a partner.
 From 1995 to 1999, he was partner-in-charge of Stroock & Stroock & Lavan’s Washington, DC, office.
 In New York and Washington, Judge Eaton’s private practice included documenting financial transactions (for the most part municipal offerings), general litigation (largely insurance matters dealing with environmental pollution) and government affairs.

-At various times, the Chief Justice of the United States has designated Judge Eaton to sit on the U.S. Courts of Appeal for the Second and Eleventh Circuits or to sit as a District Court Judge in the Southern District of New York or the District Court of the District of Columbia.
+At various times, the Chief Justice of the United States has designated Judge Eaton to sit on the U.S. Courts of Appeal for the Second, Ninth and Eleventh Circuits and to sit as a District Court Judge in the Southern District of New York, the District of New Mexico and the District Court of the District of Columbia.

 EDUCATION: Ithaca College, B.A.; Albany Law School, J.D.